Anger Management Techniques

 You might be able to find a local class offering Mindfulness sessions.
 If not, there are many resources such as the Calm App or Headspace.

-In some cases, anger is the result of unresolved issues or traumas from the past and it can be masking other feelings such as fear, hurt, shame, and sadness.
+In some cases, anger is the result of unresolved issues or traumas from the past, and it can mask other feelings such as fear, hurt, shame, and sadness.

 Unsent angry letters can be a great way to express pent-up anger safely.
 It can be a space for you to freely describe what you think and feel about a person or a situation that might otherwise be difficult to express verbally.